 Notes

-- I made crochet sun granny squares with new skeins, but scrap yarn is fine for a few.
+- Yarn Usage: I made crochet sun granny squares with new skeins, but you can use scrap yarn if you only make a fewโthey really donโt use up that much yarn.

 Instructions